remmzytom/Customer-Purchase-Analysis-and-Revenue-Forecasting/README.md

 <br><br>

-Question 1.5
-## .
-Determine the shopping frequency of customers to identify who shops most frequently  on customer level, .
+###  Determine the shopping frequency of customers to identify who shops most frequently  on customer level, .
 Also, find out what products  ‘this customer’ typically buys based on the Quantity of products purchased.

 >> The customer with the highest patronage is 12748 with 207 transactions.
 >> The product the customer is spending the most on is Victorian Metal Postcard Spring with a total quantity of 595 units.